tommyngx/hand_words/README.md

-# Handwriting Project for learning
+# Handwriting Recognition Project for learning

 Special thanks to Mr. Johan Dettmar.
 Please come and find this awesome for details, he give clear instruction about how to do it.